Ronald Stamper

-Ronald K. Stamper (born 1934) is a British computer scientist, formerly a researcher in the LSE and emeritus professor at the University of Twente, known for his pioneering work in Organisational semiotics, and the creation of the MEASUR methodology and the SEDITA framework.
+Ronald Keith Stamper (8 May 1934 – 1 April 2024) was a British computer scientist, formerly a researcher in the LSE and emeritus professor at the University of Twente, known for his pioneering work in Organisational semiotics, and the creation of the MEASUR methodology and the SEDITA framework.

-Biography
+Background

 Born in West Bridgford, United Kingdom, Stamper obtained his MA in Mathematics and Statistics at University College Oxford in 1959.

 Stamper started his career in industry, first in hospital administration and later in the steel industry.
 He started applying operational research methods with the use of computers, and evolved into the management of information systems development.
 In need of more experts, he developed one of the first courses in systems analysis in the UK.
 In 1969 he moved into the academic world, starting at the London School of Economics as senior lecturer and principal investigator.
 From 1988 to 1999 he was Professor of Information Management at the University of Twente at its Faculty of Technology and Management.
 From 2001 to 2004 he was visiting professor at the Staffordshire University.

 In 1970s Stamper joined the work of the International Federation for Information Processing (IFIP), and participated in the IFIP TC8/WG8.1 Task Group Design and Evaluation of Information Systems.
 In the 1990s he made a significant contribution to its 1998 publication of A Framework of Information System Concepts.
 The FRISCO Report.

+Stamper died on 1 April 2024, at the age of 89.